grafana/grafana/docs/sources/administration/plugin-management/index.md

 Apps can also add custom pages for things like control panels.

-Use app plugins when you want an out-of-the-box monitoring experience.
+Use app plugins when you want an out-of-the-box monitoring experience and optionally use custom pages or UI extensions.

 ### Managing app plugins access